idrinth-thalui/core/dialogue/PlayerTavernDialogue01.md

 - 2g.1: "Falling on hard times?
 Or driven by dire need?
 I do hope your motifs were honourable.
 And you don't have to leave your loved ones behind."
 - 2h.1: "Ah, the impatience of youth...
 I vaguely remember the call of mysterious foreign lands.
 May you never regret your choice."
 - 2j.1: "Justice can be blind and random.
 But an innocent soul will prevail, like the sun will rise after the darkest night.
 I wish you the best."
-- 2k.1: "Ah, the overeagerness of the Legion - and their bureaucracy.
-Second only the the Thalmor.
+- 2k.1: "Ah, the overly eagerness of the Legion - and their bureaucracy.
+Second only to the Thalmor.
 The Gods truly smiled upon you that day you escaped."
 - 2l.1: "I will not pry on your secrets.
 May you find the confidence in me to tell me another day.
 Until then, Trinimac guard us both."
 - 2m.1: "I understand.
 Auri-El light our path, and Trinimac guide our blades.
 But if you are coming for me..."
 - 2n.1: "May your path be guarded by your patron deity."